Eric-Chung-0511/Learning-Record/Data Science Projects/PawMatchAI/README.md

 1. **Multi-Species Expansion:** Extend support to other species like cats or birds while maintaining accuracy.
 2. **Transfer Learning for Species:** Quickly adapt the model to classify new species with minimal retraining.
 3. **Interactive Feedback:** Incorporate user feedback to refine recommendations dynamically.
+4. **Recommendation based on user description:** Using SBERT or other NLP models to analyze user needs and recommend suitable breeds tailored to their requirements.

 ---